 Here’s another interesting clock brought to us by Japanese online retailer Rakuten.
 This space-inspired table clock mimics planets in orbit to tell time.

 If you can make out the cryptic diagrams above, little metal planets orbit a larger central planet at the middle of the “universe.”
-One planet signifies hours, another minutes, and the last tiny planet is the second hand.

 If software-based security products are getting you down, check out this little (and I do mean little) gadget called the Yoggie Gatekeeper Pro.
 It’s a complete computer security solution that’s small enough to fit in your pocket.